Anthropology

 Scott A. Blumenthal, assistant professor, (paleoanthropology, biological anthropology, archaeology).
 BA, 2008, Illinois, Urbana-Champaign; PhD, 2015, City University of New York.
 (2018)

-L. Zachary DuBois, assistant professor (biocultural anthropology, gender and LGBT experience, stress and social determinants of health).
+L. Zachary DuBois, associate professor (biocultural anthropology, gender and LGBTQ experience, stress and social determinants of health).
 BA, 2002, PhD, 2012, Massachusetts, Amherst.
 (2018)

 Stephen R. Frost, professor (human-primate evolution and paleontology, morphometrics, Africa).
 BA, 1994, California State, Long Beach; PhD, 2001, City University of New York, City College.
 (2004)